 “It’s nothing, I forgive you,” the woman says with a condescending smile, offering her right hand.
 “Arvin, Miss Gwyneth Arvin.”

 “I’m pleased to make your acquaintance,” the gentleman says respectfully.
 He barely touches his lips to her fragile hand.
-“Christophe Godlight.”
+“Christopher Godlight.”

 “A pleasant acquaintance indeed,” Gwyneth reciprocates.
 “Tell me, Mr. Godlight, why did the waiting for the search results take place at your house?
 This is your house, isn’t it?” the woman asks.

-“Yes, it’s mine,” Christophe replies proprietarily.
+“Yes, it’s mine,” Christopher replies proprietarily.
 “I also hosted the reception.
 Responsibility for the events unfolding partially rests with me.”

 “Partially?”
 Gwyneth repeats.